 - Useful links

 A fatal accident at work relates to any incident that has happened in the workplace and caused someone to lose his or her life as a consequence.
-The person may have passed away instantly or he/she may have died later in hospital due to their injuries.
+The person may have passed away instantly, or he/she may have died later in hospital due to their injuries.
+But the victim’s family could still claim for fatal accident at work compensation.

 The UK Government has released figures regarding workplace deaths in the UK.
-According to RIDDOR, there were 144 workers killed in the 2017/18 period.
+According to RIDDOR, there were 142 workers killed in the 2020/21 period.
+Any of those could potentially result in a fatal accident at work claims.
 The graphs below have been sourced via the HSE Gov UK website:

 Those who want to make fatal accident claims personal injury must fall into one of the following categories: